 - It’s a fun and easy kitchen project to do with kids.

-- Heavy Whipping Cream (You’ll need cream that is at least 30% butterfat, or heavy whipping cream.
-I can’t find the percentage of butterfat on any of the cream at my grocery store so I just trust that heavy whipping cream will work.
-I typically purchase Organic Valley Heavy Whipping Cream for making butter.)
+- Heavy Whipping Cream — You’ll need cream that is at least 30% butterfat, or heavy whipping cream.
+I can’t find the percentage of butterfat printed on any of the cream at my grocery store, so I just trust that heavy whipping cream will work.
+I typically purchase Organic Valley Heavy Whipping Cream for making butter.

 - Salt

-- Yellow Food Coloring (Totally optional but it gives it a nice color.)
+- Yellow Food Coloring — Totally optional, but it gives the butter a nice color.

 Before You Start